-The Company is subject to various laws and regulations governing its mining, development and exploration activities.
+The Company is subject to various laws and regulations governing its mining activities.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

 On 12 November 2020 the Company announced it had settled its dispute with COFIDE.
-As per the terms of this agreement certain penalties are applicable if the Bridge Loan balance is not repaid.
+As per the terms of this settlement the Company owed COFIDE US\$31.9 million of accrued interest at that date.
+However, COFIDE has yet to provide the invoices to support the tax deductibility of these interest expenses.
+As a consequence, in case of a tax audit, the tax authority might object the tax deductibility of these interests.
+Also, as per the terms of this agreement certain penalties are applicable while the balance of the debt owed to COFIDE is not fully repaid.
 These penalties are based on percentages applicable over the amount of the Arbitration Award according the following timetable:

-- --\$2,053,000 (6% on the Arbitration Award amount) if the balance of the Bridge Loan is not repaid before 15 November 2021 - --An additional penalty of \$1,368,000 (4% on the Arbitration Award amount) if the balance of the Bridge Loan is not repaid before 15 November 2022.
+• \$2,053,000 (6% on the Arbitration Award amount) if the balance of the debt is not repaid before 15 November 2021.
+This amount was accrued in the third quarter of 2021.

+• An additional penalty of \$1,368,000 (4% on the Arbitration Award amount) if the balance of the debt is not repaid before 15 November 2022.
 These penalties shall be added to the amount owed to COFIDE and will be paid within the 36 months term established for the full payment of any outstanding debt with COFIDE.

-During 2019, the Company was issued a tax reassessment by the Peruvian Tax Authority for the year ended 31 December 2017 related to the deductibility of expenses and interest relative to the Bridge Loan.
-If the Company is unsuccessful in this appeal, an aggregate amount of \$5,000,000 would be payable, including tax, penalties and interest.
+During 2019, the Company was issued a tax reassessment by the Peruvian Tax Authority for the year ended 31 December 2017 related to the deductibility of expenses and interest relative to the COFIDE Bridge Loan.
+If the Company is unsuccessful in this appeal, an aggregate amount of \$5,300,000 would be payable, including tax, penalties and interest calculated as at 31 March 2022.